The Constitution of the Edinburgh University Theatre Company

 e) More generally, all matters related to the upkeep, risk assessment, health and safety, sustainability, viability and physical security of the Bedlam Theatre not within other Committee positions’ remit(s).

-f) Other duties outlined in Article 7B and 1B/4.
+f) Other duties outlined in Article 7B and 1B/4. - The Wardrobe Manager is responsible for:

 a) The integration, training, and development of EUTC costumers.